-5 things to do in Honeymoon Island State Park
+5 Things to do in Honeymoon Island State Park

 It is also known as Florida State Park and is located on Honeymoon Island.
 The total area consists of 385 acres of land and 4 miles of beach.
-Both the Honeymoon Island and Caladesi Island were a part of the large Barrier Island.
-It got separated due to a major hurricane which took place in 1921.
+Both Honeymoon Island and Caladesi Island were a part of the large Barrier Island.
+It got separated due to a major hurricane that took place in 1921.
 As per Florida Park Service, the beach was opened for couples as a honeymoon spot.
-It was advertised as a honeymoon destination for the newly married couples.
+It was advertised as a honeymoon destination for newly married couples.
 It is a great place to escape the daily hustle and bustle of busy cities and enjoy the serenity of nature.
 It gives shelter to a large number of plant and animal species including marine life, mangroves, and Osprey.
-It is a home to many refugee birds and a number of endangered species.
+It is home to many refugee birds and a number of endangered species.
 Dolphins are often seen to be swimming along the seashore.
 The only thing to be afraid of is the Rattlesnake.
 Precaution must be taken beforehand.
-Recreational activities such as fishing, hiking, and sunbathing are preferred mainly by the tourists.
+Recreational activities such as fishing, hiking, and sunbathing are preferred mainly by tourists.
 Besides swimming, the place has great spots for fishing and shelling.
 While boating, visitors may spot horned owls, osprey, and eagles.
 The Honeymoon Island Park is open between 8 am and sunset every day.
 The top five things to do in Honeymoon Island State Park are as follows:

 Take a visit to the Caladesi Island State Park

 Both Honeymoon Island and Caladesi Park are neighboring Islands.
 They were once together but later separated due to a major hurricane.
-The Caladesi Island being far from the city crowd is a quiet place.
-Its natural surroundings are enchanting with the wildflowers and colourful birds.
+Caladesi Island being far from the city crowd is a quiet place.
+Its natural surroundings are enchanting with wildflowers and colorful birds.
 It has the famous mangrove forest known as “Kayak”.
 Allows hiking for people who love to walk.
 It has a great beach filled with seashells.

 The best place to stroll around

-The beachside is excellent to roam around with your pets especially during sunset.
+The beachside is excellent to roam around with your pets, especially during sunset.
 The beach is calm with minimum waves, most of which lower down before reaching the seashore.
 The exotic beauty and mesmerizing charm enchant the visitors and their eyes remain glued to the beautiful site.